kitestring/TimeTrax/README.md

 *  __Department:__ Hardware & Software Customer Support

+*  __Application Description:__ The workflow for utilizing this application essentially has three stages
+  1. Team members input their allocated man hours into the data input file, which is a protected excel spread sheet.
+At the end of every week, they email the spreadsheet to the service department manager.
+  1. The manager uploads the excel files into the SQL database using the GUI which allows for the selection of multiple files at a time.
+  1. The GUI allows the manager to define how the database is queried.
+After the query conditions are defined and the user clicks the *append report* button the application queries the database as defined by the user.
+Then creates the bar graph shown in the Sample Output image files (shown below) using matplotlib.
+Finally, the query condition and resulting bar graph are appended to a word document.
+Additionally, the data parsed into matplotlib is used to create a table in the word document.
+The word document can be any existing word document or the program can generate a new word document.
+The file path of the existing or new word document is defined by the user before clicking the append report button.

+The GUI also allows the user to add or delete employees from the database or query the database to check if a given employee’s data input file has been uploaded to the database.
+This provides the user (manager) a tool to easily track which employees have turned in their data input file.

 *  __GUI:__ Below are just a few examples of the features the GUI provides the user.
 ![GUI_ImportData.png](images/GUI_AddEmployee.png)
 ![GUI_ImportData.png](images/GUI_EmployeeInfo.png)